 You are also welcome to contact us at for advice on any aspect of completing the form.
 Please email us at email@example.com or ring on 01424 787550 and your details will be passed to an officer who will contact you to discuss the form and application process.

 Tacit consent does not apply to Scrap Metal Dealer Registration.

 It is in the public interest that we process your application before it can be granted.
 If you have not heard from us within a reasonable period, please contact us.

 How to Apply

-The Application fee is £500 for the initial grant and £400 for renewals.
-You can apply for your new Scrap Metal Licence in two ways:
+The application fee is £500 for the initial grant and £400 for renewals.
+You can apply for a Scrap Metal Licence online here:

 For new applications only, applicants may pay 5% less when making an application.
 If you do, you would then be invoiced for this amount plus £20 for the additional administration cost, when the licence has been issued.

 Once you have your licence, you can vary your licence during the licence period for a fee of £60.
 To vary your licence you will need to complete our Scrap Metal Dealer Application Form and visit our Make a Payment page then provide a copy of the payment receipt or reference on your application.